Javier Milei: Trump admirer leads race for Argentina presidency

 Sporting long sideburns, singing rock songs and often wearing a leather jacket, the 52-year-old is deliberately provocative and often attacks "the left" in expletive-laden outbursts.

-His unexpectedly good performance in the primary - 10 percentage points above what opinion polls had predicted - could send the peso tumbling even further once markets open.
+His unexpectedly good performance in the primary - 10 percentage points above what opinion polls had predicted - has sent the peso tumbling even further.
+The official rate fell nearly 18% when markets opened on Monday to just over 350 pesos per dollar.

 Mr Milei's success was celebrated rapturously by his supporters, whom he told: "We are the true opposition, we are the only ones who want a real change, because remember, a different Argentina is impossible with the same old people, with the same old people who have always failed, with the same old people who have been failing for 100 years."